NishaChauhan-ctrl/PRD-Generator/README.md

 ## Getting Started
 Clone the repo and run the app locally:

-#Demo link for streamlit
+#Demo link for Streamlit
-https://prd-generator-vwvgul5avrym3a2wyqkyiz.streamlit.app/
-Use the MRD docx for example generation.
+- Use the MRD docx for example generation. https://prd-generator-vwvgul5avrym3a2wyqkyiz.streamlit.app/

 ```bash
 git clone https://github.com/yourusername/prd-generator